NileshEvrywhr/bleugod.github.io/content/posts/leverage-naval-podcast/index.md

 capital & human labour has reduced in food production - more tech oriented now

-**example:** jeff bezos is not eating better food? just different food with human touch - theatrically presented
+**example:** jeff bezos is not eating better food - just different food with human touch - theatrically presented

 # create wealth ethically using technology / code / media as leverage